EmergeTools/emerge-android/snapshots/README.md

 ```

 A KSP compiler plugin is leveraged to automatically generate snapshot tests for your compose
 previews.

-By design, snapshots are only generated from the `androidTest` sourceSet.
+By design, snapshots are intended to be generated from the `androidTest` sourceSet.
 This
 is so snapshot tests are explicitly separate from application code.

 ### Compose snapshotting